So, you’ve been reading about the reasons to switch to Linux and the benefits of using it, and you’ve finally decided to give it a try. Good.

 Ubuntu MATE uses the MATE desktop environment, which is forked from GNOME 2.
 Unlike the current GNOME (version 3), GNOME 2 had a more traditional desktop approach.
 Many people did not like the new interface of GNOME 3 and this resulted in the birth of the MATE desktop environment.

 If you have a lower hardware configuration, and you like a more traditional desktop, you’ll enjoy Ubuntu MATE.
 This video shows Ubuntu MATE 20.04 in action:

 7. Ubuntu Budgie

-Ubuntu Budgie is the latest official flavor of Ubuntu.
+Ubuntu Budgie is a flavor of Ubuntu that stands out from others.
 As the name suggests, it uses Budgie as the desktop environment.
-Budgie is developed by Solus Linux.
 Thanks to its modern and elegant looks, Budgie has quickly developed a good fan following.

 8. Ubuntu Kylin